dsebastien/softwareArchitectureNotes/event-driven.md

 * event updates consumed by all consumers

 * event handled only once: command

+## Event design and catalog

+With such an architecture, events are front and center.
+They must be carefully designed and put in a detailed _event catalog_.

+The catalog should allow to answer the following questions for each event type:

+* what is the unique name of the event?
+* what is the meaning/utility of the event?
+* which components publish that event and when/why?
+* what components may require the ability to subscribe/react to the event?
+* what data/metadata must be included with this event type?
+  * what are the data formats to use?
+* security information
+  * who can publish that event \(roles / attributes / constraints\)

+## Runtime concerns

+* eventual consistency \(!\)
+* error-handling with decoupled events
+* offline subscribers
+* event mediation

 ## Design idea for a platform using Event Sourcing